 - ½ cup plus 2 tablespoons unsalted butter, melted

 - 1 cup covered espresso beans, crushed (Trader Joe's carries them)

 - 1 teaspoon vanilla

 - Fleur de Sel

-- Pour the ground crackers into a medium-sized mixing bow and stir in the espresso powder, cocoa powder, sugar and melted butter.
+Pour the ground crackers into a medium-sized mixing bowl and stir in the espresso powder, cocoa powder, sugar and melted butter.
 Press this mixture into the parchment-lined pan and use a flat-bottomed metal spatula to firmly and evenly pack it down.
 Set aside.

 Scald the cream with the vanilla.
 Tiny bubbles will appear along the edges of the pan and it should be very, very hot, but not boiling.